 - changes in sensation

-Although the exact rate of silicone rupture is unknown, it’s estimated to be somewhere between 2 and 12 percent.
+Although the exact rate of silicone rupture is unknown, it’s estimated to be somewhere between

 Some implants rupture immediately, some after several years, and others after 10 years or more.